maz222/Keyfolio/README.md

    - Returns a list of all the cards stored in the database

   **/API/glossary:**
-    -Returns a list of game terms based on a given category
+    - Returns a list of game terms based on a given category
     *-Input:*

       - category: A string from ("houses","traits","types","rarities")